Learning with Free Object Segments for Long-Tailed Instance Segmentation: Introduction

-We take one key step further to \emph{leverage the underlying properties of object-centric images to create high-quality instance labels that can facilitate even segmentor training.} In general, object-centric images mostly contain one salient object in a relatively simple background than scene-centric images like those in MSCOCO~\cite{lin2014microsoft}.
-Moreover, objects of the same class usually share similar appearances, shapes, or contrasts to the background.
-(See \autoref{fig:1} for an example.)
+We take one key step further to leverage the underlying properties of object-centric images to create high-quality instance labels that can facilitate both detection and segmentation model training.
+In general, object-centric images usually contain one salient object in a relatively simple background than scene-centric images like those in MSCOCO~\cite{lin2014microsoft}.
+Moreover, objects of the same class usually share similar appearances, shapes, contrasts, or more abstractly, common parts to the background~\cite{rother2006cosegmentation} (see \autoref{fig:1} for an example).
 These properties open up the opportunity to discover object segments almost \emph{freely} from object-centric images of the same class --- by exploring their common salient regions.

-To this end, we propose a framework named \ourmethodbf (Free Object Segments) to take advantage of these properties.
-Concretely, we apply an off-the-shelf co-segmentation model~\cite{zhang2020deep} to extract the common foreground regions from object-centric images of the same class.
-While not perfect, sometimes missing the true objects or including backgrounds, these extracted regions have surprisingly captured a decent portion of objects with tight segmentation masks. \emph{What is missing is a mechanism to remove false positive and noisy segments.} We therefore employ a series of simple segment refinement methods, and propose a novel segment ranking approach to keep the most reliable and high-confident object mask.
-After all, what we aim for is a set of high-quality instance segments from object-centric images, not to segment all the object-centric images well.
+To this end, we propose a framework named \ourmethod (Free Object Segments) to take advantage of these properties.
+We first extract the common foreground regions from object-centric images of the same class.
+This can be done, for example, by off-the-shelf co-segmentation models~\cite{zhang2020deep}.
+While not perfect, sometimes missing the true objects or including backgrounds, these extracted regions have surprisingly captured a decent portion of objects with tight segmentation masks. {Nevertheless, directly using all of these regions, mixed with false positive and noisy segments, would inevitably introduce a great amount of noise to the downstream tasks.} To address this, we propose a novel segment ranking approach to mine the most reliable and high-confident object masks.
+After all, we aim for a set of high-quality instance segments from object-centric images, not to segment all the object-centric images well.